corbinq/apex/doc/benchmarking/README.md

 ![cis benchmark](benchmark_cis.png)

 A: Gene-level cis-eQTL p-values in the Geuvadis LCL dataset.
-FastQTL and YAX calculate single-variant p-values using the standard multiple linear regression t-test to adjust for technical covariates, while QTLtools calculates p-values between trait residuals and unadjusted genotypes (Methods).
 Associations detected only by ACAT are marked in green in each column; associations detected only by FastQTL, QTLtools, or Bonferroni (but not ACAT) are marked in magenta.

 B: Comparison of time and memory usage for FastQTL and QTLtools.
 FastQTL was run using the adaptive p-value setting with 100 to 1000 permutations; QTLtools was run using 1000 permutations; YAX uses ACAT to account for LD rather than permutations.
 For each software, autosomal cis-eQTL analysis was run in parallel with 1 CPU per chromosome.

 ## Meta-analysis